Research Robots Humanoid Applications Industries Technology Contact

 What type of motor control is required?

-You need independent control for every wheel (usually 4 motors for Mecanum).
-You cannot use a single motor with a differential.
-The controller must support Closed-Loop PID control to ensure that each wheel spins at the exact requested RPM, otherwise, the robot will drift.
+You need independent control for each wheel (typically 4 motors for Mecanum).
+Skip the single motor with differential.
+Your controller must do closed-loop PID to hit exact RPMs per wheel, or the robot drifts everywhere.

-How do I calculate the wheel speeds for a specific direction?
+How do I calculate wheel speeds for a specific direction?

-This requires a kinematic matrix.
-For a standard 4-wheel Mecanum setup, the speed of a wheel is calculated by summing the desired Forward (Y), Strafe (X), and Rotation (Theta) velocities, with the sign (+/-) changing based on the wheel's position.
+You'll use a kinematic matrix.
+For a standard 4-wheel Mecanum setup, each wheel speed adds up the forward (Y), strafe (X), and rotation (Theta) velocities, flipping signs based on the wheel's position.

 Why does my Mecanum robot vibrate or wobble?